kadeem-lewis/Homework1Fall2024/README.md

 **Instructions**

-- Install WSL2 with Ubuntu linux installed
+- [x] Install WSL2 with Ubuntu linux installed
-- Create a GitHub Account
+- [x] Create a GitHub Account
-- Create a folder for projects
+- [x] Create a folder for projects
-- Create homework project 1
+- [x] Create homework project 1
-- Create a branch and a merge locally as well as on Github
+- [ ] Create a branch and a merge locally as well as on Github
-- Create homework project 1